-If a contribution is provided by credit or debit card on a website, the date that the contribution is considered received is the date that the contributor entered their information into the website.
+If a contribution is provided by credit or debit card on a website, the date the contribution is considered received is the date the contributor submitted their contribution via the website.
 The treasurer should not report the contribution as being received on the date that the information is reported from the collecting entity to the committee.
 Contributions received via services such as PayPal should be reported when the funds are released to the committee's account.